AdrienVannson/gpu-denoising/README.md

  - `matmove` reorganizes the coefficients of a matrix.
  - `matread` reads a matrix from a file.
  - `matrieq` checks if two matrices are equal.

+## CNN

+The `CNN` folder contains the modules that are used to evalute the CNN with the GPU.
+ - `bufread` reads a buffer from a file.
+ - `bufimg` creates an image from a buffer.
+ - `bufconv` converts the coefficients of a buffer to `float16`.
+ - `tfcnn` evaluates the CNN.